Dear Friends and Neighbors,

 All of these bills are now in the House Rules Committee awaiting further action.

 Sponsoring local students as House pages

-So far this session, I've had the opportunity to sponsor three local students as House pages: Zoe Sanders, Bailie Jansons, and Gemma Cannon-Green.
+So far this session, I've had the opportunity to sponsor three local students as House pages: Zoe Pfeifer, Bailie Jansons, and Gemma Cannon-Green.
 All three did a phenomenal job and represented the 8th District well during the week they spent here at the Capitol.
 Thank you, Zoe, Bailie, and Gemma!

 To learn more about the House Page Program, click here.

 Please continue contacting me with your comments, questions and concerns about this year's legislative session or anything else that's on your mind.
 And I hope to see you at the town hall next weekend!